-Here are 10 ten likely reasons for Google’s no-show at today’s hearing on foreign meddling in U.S. elections
+Here are 10 likely reasons for Google’s no-show at today’s hearing on foreign meddling in U.S. elections

 - Corporate hubris?
 “There’s an empty chair next to you where Google was supposed to sit,” said Marco Rubio (R-FL).
 “Maybe it’s because they’re arrogant . . .”

-- Had Google appeared, it’s very likely that senators would have asked about reports that watchdog group posing as Russian trolls was able to buy political ads from Google with no problem.
-Rubio, continuing: “. . . and maybe its because there’s this story posted at 3:36 yesterday–this group went on, they pretended to be Kremlin-linked trolls; they used the details of the Internet Research Agency, which is a Kremlin-linked troll farm, were able to buy ads online [on Google] and place them at CNN, CBS This Morning, Huff Post, Daily Beast, so I’m sure they don’t want to be here to answer these questions . . .”
+- Had Google appeared, it’s very likely that senators would have asked about reports that a watchdog group posing as Russian trolls was able to buy political ads from Google with no problem.
+Rubio, continuing: “. . . and maybe it’s because there’s this story posted at 3:36 yesterday–this group went on, they pretended to be Kremlin-linked trolls.
+They used the details of the Internet Research Agency, which is a Kremlin-linked troll farm, were able to buy ads online [on Google] and place them at CNN, CBS This Morning, Huff Post, Daily Beast, so I’m sure they don’t want to be here to answer these questions . . .”

 - Google is anti-American?
-“Perhaps Google didn’t send a senior executive today because they have recently taken actions such as terminating cooperation they had with the American military on programs like artificial intelligence . . .” said Republican Tom Cotton of Arkansas.
+“Perhaps Google didn’t send a senior executive today because they have recently taken actions such as terminating cooperation they had with the American military on programs like artificial intelligence,” said Republican Tom Cotton of Arkansas.

 - Google is sleeping with the enemy.
 Cotton, continuing: “This at the very same time they continue to cooperate with the Chinese Communist Party on matters like artificial intelligence or partner with Huawei and other Chinese telecom companies that are effectively arms of the Chinese Communist Party.”

 - Google wants to play ball with the Communists, Cotton believes, and doesn’t want to talk about it.
-“And, credible reports suggest, they are working to develop a new search engine that would satisfy the Chinese communist party’s censorship standards after having disclaimed any intent to do so eight years ago,” Cotton said.
+“And, credible reports suggest, they are working to develop a new search engine that would satisfy the Chinese Communist Party’s censorship standards after having disclaimed any intent to do so eight years ago,” Cotton said.
 “Perhaps they didn’t send a witness to answer these questions because there is no answer to those questions.”

 Here was Google's conundrum: It had to decide a) send Page/Pichai and field questions about China and other uncomfy issues or b) accept the open chair treatment and bipartisan disgust/attacks about China and uncomfy issues they then could not rebut.